visser23/semantic-browser/README.md

 + 28 more [more]
 ```

 The planner replies with one action ID and the runtime executes deterministically.
+This means less confusion, less hallucination and ultimately significantly less cost.

 ## Why this is different (and why it now works)